-The Department of Public Safety is staffed with 11 Public Safety Officers that are on duty twenty-four hours a day, seven days a week.
+The Department of Public Safety is staffed with 12 Public Safety Officers who are on duty twenty-four hours a day, seven days a week.
 Staffing involves the following components:

-- Safety Officers who are trained and receive their training through the Jackson Police Training Academy, and various other Law Enforcement entities. - Officers receive in-service training through the Jackson Police Academy, and additional on-site training on law enforcement issues. - The Department of Public Safety have certified instructors from the Jackson Police Department to conduct firearms training, and classroom training on law enforcement issues. - Staff assist with records keeping, evidence control, crime prevention, campus events, criminal investigations, and handling matters with Permits/Decals. - The department is equipped with radios and a radio that allows the department to closely communicate with other law enforcement agencies. - The department presently has two patrol cars and five club cars that enhance visibility, flexibility, and mobility in patrolling the on-site campus property.
+- Safety Officers who are trained and receive their training through the Jackson Police Training Academy and various other Law Enforcement entities. - Officers receive in-service training through the Jackson Police Academy and additional on-site training on law enforcement issues. - The Department of Public Safety has certified instructors from the Jackson Police Department to conduct firearms training and classroom training on law enforcement issues. - Administrative Staff assist with records keeping, evidence control, crime prevention, campus events, criminal investigations, and handling matters with Permits/Decals. - The department is equipped with radios and a radio that allows the department to communicate closely with other law enforcement agencies. - The department presently has patrol and club cars that enhance visibility, flexibility, and mobility in patrolling the on-site campus property.